 - Demands, Complaints and Criticism (Art.
 52): Citizens have the right to make demands, denounce anomalies and make constructive criticisms, individually or collectively, before the powers of the state or any authority; to receive timely resolutions or responses; and to be informed of that result within the terms established by law.

 Unfortunately, national law does not necessarily respect these constitutional norms.
 For example, the Special Cybercrime Law, which has been in force since December 2020, punishes the “propagation of false news through ICTs” through imprisonment.

 In addition, since the social unrest in 2018, the government has gradually restricted the space for free expression and defense of rights.
 The government strategy is to link civil society with what government officials call a “coup d’état”.

 Although there are no legal barriers to establishing international contacts, government actions that have restricted the legal environment for not-for-profit organizations reflect the will of the authorities to dismantle the Nicaraguan civil sector.
 Democratic institutions have been weakened, such as the judicial power that denies justice to organizations, or the legislative power that has approved laws that criminalize freedom of association and put development cooperation at risk.

 Barriers to Resources

-The Nicaraguan government appears to be interested in controlling the financing from international organizations.
-This became evident in September 2015 when the government of President Daniel Ortega informed the foreign diplomatic corps and representatives of international organizations that they would no longer be able to directly receive resources from abroad.
+The Nicaraguan government has been interested in controlling the financing from international organizations.
+One of its first manifestations became in September 2015 when the government informed the foreign diplomatic corps and representatives of international organizations that they would no longer be able to directly receive resources from abroad.
 Resources instead would have to be channeled through government institutions.
-The first result of these changes was the removal of a Uruguayan representative of the United Nations Development Programme and the closure of at least five projects.
+The first result of these changes was the removal of a representative of the United Nations Development Programme and the closure of at least five projects.